banisterious/obsidian-oneirometrics/docs/USAGE.md

 - Responsive design for all screen sizes
 - Theme-aware styling
 - Readable Line Length toggle for table width control
+- Fast and reliable expand/collapse functionality for dream content
+- Smooth scrolling that maintains your position when expanding entries
+- Optimized performance for large dream journals
+- Works consistently across all themes and with custom CSS

 ### Backup System
 - Automatic backups are created before each update